 Students must have a diagnosis of Developmental Disability (as outlined in the DSM-V - Diagnostic and Statistical Manual of Mental Disorders - 5th Edition).
-Students withidentified a diagnosis of Developmental Disability, as outlined in the Diagnostic and Statistical Manual of Mental Disorders - 5th Edition (DSM-V), in this area may receive support in the following settingsplacements:
+Students withidentified a diagnosis of Developmental Disability, as outlined in the Diagnostic and Statistical Manual of Mental Disorders - 5th Edition (DSM-V), in this area may receive support in the following settings placements:

-- In-classroom assistance;
+- ↔ In-classroom assistance;

 - In-school resource withdrawal; and

-- Support from the Developmental Education (DE) TOSA TeamSpecial Education Teacher on Special Assignment and/or Speech-Language Pathology Services.
+- → Support from for programming to school staff from the Developmental Education (DE) TOSA TeamSpecial Education TOSA Teacher on Special Assignment and/or Speech-Language Pathology Services.

-The DE teamSpecial Education Teacher on Special Assignment (TOSA), using a multi-disciplinary approach, acts as a resource to the school-based PDT.
+The DE teamSpecial Education-Teacher on Special Assignment (TOSA) TOSA, using a multidisciplinary approach, acts as a resource to the school-based PDT.
 The team-Special Education TOSA is accessed through the Learning Coordinator-Special Education, and is available for any student in students in needneed who haves been diagnosed as having a Developmental Disability.
 The DE teamTOSA also provides occasional and/or ongoing school-based in-service.

-In a fully self-contained Developmental Education (DE) class.
+• In a fully self-contained Developmental Education (DE) class.

 Placement in a self-contained class must be recommended through the system IPRC process.
+The purpose of this class is to:

-- Support the strengths and needs of students diagnosed with a Developmental Disability; - Modify the environment and provide methods of instruction that are compatible with the student's learning profile thereby enabling the student to experience academic, social and communication growth; - Provide integration opportunities for students based on IEP goals within the wider school community; - Provide a bridge between school and community with a strong focus on work skills, life skills, leisure and recreational skills; - Provide the opportunity to achieve a Secondary School Certificate of Accomplishment; - Engage in A student's program may be a blend of alternative curriculum and work-place training, individualized to match strengths, interests and needs; and Members of the staff include teachers who coordinate the program, EAs and other system support staff as required. - ------
+- ← Support the strengths and needs of students diagnosed with a Developmental Disability; - Modify the environment and provide methods of instruction that are compatible with the student's learning profile thereby enabling the student to experience academic, social and communication growth; - Provide integration opportunities for students based on IEP goals within the wider school community;- - Provide a bridge between school and community with a strong focus on work skills, life skills, leisure and recreational skills; - e- Provide the opportunity to achieve a Secondary School Certificate of Accomplishment; - Engage in A student's program may be a blend of alternative curriculum and work-place training, individualized to match strengths, interests and needs; and Members of the staff include teachers who coordinate the program, EAs and other system support staff as required.